 How to decide for your house

-The honest path: get a free survey, see all three options modelled with real generation figures for your actual roof (we 3D-model from satellite imagery before the visit), and pick on aesthetics and budget rather than chasing the highest-tech option.
-For 90% of UK homes conventional on-roof is the right answer.
+The honest path is a free survey with all three options modelled against real generation figures for your actual roof — we 3D-model from satellite imagery before the visit, so you see real numbers, not estimates.
+Pick on aesthetics and budget.
+For 90% of UK homes that means conventional on-roof.
 For the other 10%, the alternatives genuinely win on their own terms.
-Book a survey online or ring 0800 229 4094.
-No cost.
-No obligation.
-No pressure.
+Book online, or ring 0800 229 4094.
+Honest answer, on your kitchen table.

 Want to find out how much you could save?